Septic Tank Failing or About to Fail? How Can I Tell?

 The major cause of septic system failure is the natural aging process and the development of the biomat.
 The natural aging process can be reversed with controlled aeration of the septic tank.
 By keeping an eye on several telltale signs, a homeowner can proactively delay the impending failure.

 First Indications of a Potential Septic Tank Failing

 The first signs of a failing septic system may include sluggish draining toilets and sinks, gurgling sounds within the plumbing, sewer odors in the house, continuing drainage backups, or bacteria in the drinking water.
 If any of these symptoms exist, check for more pronounced indications of a septic system failure.

-The typical visual signs of a septic tank failing is very green patches of grass or areas in which the plants are growing much better than other areas.
+The typical visual signs of a septic tank failing are very green patches of grass or areas in which the plants are growing much better than in other areas.
 This shows that the effluent is seeping into that particular place.
-Septic effluent is as a strong fertilizer.
-It contains concentration of phosphate and nitrates.
+Septic effluent is a strong fertilizer.
+It contains concentrations of phosphate and nitrates.
 These strong patches of growth indicate that effluent is reaching them.
-It also indicates a substantial failure of the drainfield system that will need costly repair.
+It also indicates a substantial failure of the drainfield system that will need a costly repair.